 Finish off with some technical jargon to get the attention of your future employers and hiring managers.
 Include things such as the tu]ypes of medications you’re allowed to administer and devices you can use, such as blood pressure monitors, thermometers, forceps, lancets, syringes, etc.

-Make sure to include the following details
+Include the following details

 - The various locations you are registered to practice in